1930 United States Senate election in Illinois: Scrutiny of McCormick's primary campaign spending

+itself engaged in unlawful espionage by wiretapping Danneber, and that the Senate committee had also attempted to bribe an agent of Dannenberg's.

 Gender and sexism

 Lewis made a point not to refer to McCormick by name, instead calling her "the lady candidate".
 Hamilton referred to McCormick as a "dollar princess", and remarked, "you cannot buy a landslide nor win an Illinois senatorship by sex appeal".

 McCormick refused to make her gender an issue, calling gender differences a personality issue and insisting political party mattered more in the general election.

 There was sexist backlash to McCormick's nomination.
 For instance, Hiram Johnson, a prominent progressive, wrote of her victory in the Republican primary and prospective election, "Some of us consider it a punch in the eye to the Senate, because it means the admission of the first woman."

 McCormick's candidacy was not widely embraced as a feminist campaign, in part, because many women's groups resented McCormick's opposition to the League of Nations and World Court.

 William H. Thompson's support of Lewis

 Republican Chicago mayor William H. Thompson, who had been seen as supporting McCormick in the Republican primary, publicly threw his support behind Lewis in the general election.
 Thompson had a rivalry with the McCormick family, and also blamed the failure of his ambition of clinching the presidential nomination at the 1928 Republican National Convention as having been stymied by Ruth Hanna McCormick's failure to support him as a prospective candidate.
 Thompson went as far as to, on October 23, 1930, print and distribute a pamphlet which accused McCormick's late husband of having made racist remarks, an attack that McCormick called, "malicious and unjustifiable".